renzol2/garden/notes/sound-waves.md

 # Sound Waves

-What is sound?
+Sound is the rapid change in air pressure caused by vibrations. (mu)

-- Vibration occurring in physical medium
+- Vibration occurring in physical medium, including air, fluids, and solids
 - Vibration causes particle displacement (disturbs particles)
 - Particle displacement causes pressure variations
 - Propagates away from source in all directions